AsheAvenue/Cardio/README.md

 Installation
 --
 Start by cloning or forking this repo.
 Cardio is a Rails 4 app that eschews a database in favor of a simple configuration file.
-At present Cardio only supports New Relic embed codes, but pull requests containing other embed types will be appreciated.
+At present Cardio supports generic iframes and New Relic embed codes, but pull requests containing other embed types will be appreciated.

 Copy the example config file: